nelioyann/affective-music/readme.md

 ### Playlist Functionnality

-- [ ] Record the heart rate over 1 minute
+- [ ] Read heart rate over a specific amount of time
-- [ ] Save the date locally by date
+- [ ] Save the data locally by date/time
 - [ ] Retrieve the data
 - [ ] Show the data in a playlist
 - [ ] Play notes associated to each numerical value